heigvd-software-engineering/grpc-examples/android-kotlin-client/README.md

 - Don't forget to turn the wifi on your emulator.

 - The proto file defining the gRPC client/server is in the [proto](./app/src/main/proto) folder.

+> The default view in Android studio si `Android` and you want see the proto folder.
+You can change it into project view to see all the files.